BACKGROUND

 I remember when I first watched Meet the Robinsons.

-It was only about five or six years ago, when DisneyLife – the little-known streaming app that was the precursor to the streaming giant that is Disney+ – was released in the UK, allowing me the chance to catch up on those animated movies that I’d missed out on; Meet the Robinsons was one of those.
-And I must say: it surprised me.
-A lot.
+It was thanks to DisneyLife – the little-known streaming app that was the precursor to the streaming giant that is Disney+ – being released in the UK around 2015, allowing me the chance to catch up on those animated movies that I’d missed out on.
+And by missed out on, I mean completely ignored because Disney Animation was not at its best in the 2000s, but being the “purist” I only vaguely am, I had to go back and watch all of them just to say I had.

 I hadn’t even been paying much attention to it at the time.
 It was just playing on a tablet while I did something else, but soon, it caught my attention, and by the end of it, I found I’d actually quite liked it.